 For more information on food safety, visit the FSA website.

-If unsure about any of the guidance in this pack, you can contact the Environmental Health Team at your local council.
+There are also several FSA videos relevant to food safety on the FSA YouTube Channel.
+If you still need additional guidance then contact the Environmental Health Team at your local council.